-Helen has worked in the field of disability support for the past sixteen years, in a variety of roles across the Higher Education and Voluntary Sectors.
-She has been in her current role as Deputy Head of the Disability Advisory Service (DAS) at the University of Oxford for the past two years (with one year of this period spent as Joint Acting Head of Service).
+Helen has worked in the field of disability support since 2002, in a variety of roles across the Higher Education and Voluntary Sectors.
+She has been in her current role as Deputy Head of the Disability Advisory Service (DAS) at the University of Oxford since 2016 (with one year of this period spent as Joint Acting Head of Service).
 In the five years prior to this she was a Senior Disability Officer within the same team.
 The DAS facilitates support and reasonable adjustments for disabled students and provide advice and recommendations to staff supporting them.

-Helen is also Head of the University of Oxford Assessment Centre (OUAC), overseeing the operational running of the centre in line with DSA-QAG requirements and managing a team of assessors who conduct needs assessments for students as part of the Disabled Student Allowance Process.
+Helen is also Head of the Oxford University Assessment Centre (OUAC), overseeing the operational running of the centre in line with relevant regulatory frameworks and managing a team of assessors who conduct needs assessments for students as part of the Disabled Student Allowance Process.

 With regard to relevant qualifications, Helen has an undergraduate degree in Psychology, a Postgraduate Diploma in Deafblind Studies, a BSL qualification (Level 2, Signature) and she is a fluent Deafblind Manual signer (a form of tactile sign language) to interpreter level.
 She is a qualified Visual Impairment Mobility and Orientation trainer and a qualified sighted guide.